spacetelescope/tike_content/content/Introduction.md

 **Browser Compatibility: This platform has only been confirmed to work with Firefox and Chrome. _Most functionality does NOT work in Safari._**

-At this time, we cannot guarantee that any data created using this this service will persist.
+At this time, we cannot guarantee that any data created using this service will persist.

 ----